 • Private Health Insurance Ombudsman;

-• Vocational Education and Training (VET) Student Loans Ombudsman.
+• Vocational Education and Training Student Loans Ombudsman.

 All references in this section to “the Ombudsman” are to the Commonwealth Ombudsman, in his or her various roles, unless stated otherwise.
 The Victorian Ombudsman is discussed in a later section.

-Serving members of the ADF must take certain steps before complaining to the Ombudsman.
-What this means is that unless the Ombudsman decides that there are special circumstances that warrant earlier intervention, the ADF member must first seek redress through the ADF’s internal redress of grievance system, and give this process at least 28 days to reach a decision.
+Unless the Defence Force Ombudsman decides that there are special circumstances that warrant earlier intervention, the ADF member must first seek redress through the ADF’s internal redress of grievance system, and allow at least 28 days to reach a decision.